jlab-hep/localdb-docs/docs/database_demonstration_download_itkpd.md

 You can check the downloaded component data using Viewer Application.<br>
 Check [http://127.0.0.1:5000/localdb/component](http://127.0.0.1:5000/localdb/component) on the machine's browser where app.py is running,<br>
-and there are the module data whose serial number is ATLAS serial number you registered.
+and there are the module data whose serial number is ATLAS serial number.

 Finish!